 Tip: If you are new to Kicksite, create and/or update your programs and ranks before you start adding new students.
-This way, you will be able to add the correct program and rank to each student as you enter them in the New Student page.
+This way, you will be able to add the correct program and rank to each student as you enter a new student.
 (If you requested to have your student data imported, you will need to have programs and ranks set up before the student data can be imported.)
 Also, it’s easier to delete programs or ranks before you add students (described in the Delete bullet later).

 From here, you can:

-- View/edit ranks for this program: Click this link to see the ranks and update the ranks as needed (keep reading for the instructions to change a rank’s belt graphics).
+- View ranks in the program: Click the program’s name to see the ranks and update the ranks as needed (keep reading for the instructions to change a rank’s belt graphics).

-- Rename: Click this link to change the program’s name.
+- Edit: Click the three vertical dots and select Edit in the menu to change the program’s name, add a description, and add which memberships apply to this program.
 Keep in mind that the program names need to be unique within your account.

-- Delete: If you don’t need this program, click Delete to remove it.
+- Delete: Click the three vertical dots and select Delete in the menu to remove the program permanently.
 Remember, however, that you can’t delete a program if any students (either active or inactive) have this program attached.
 You will need to remove the program from all students before you can delete the program.

-- N/A (This program doesn’t need ranks): Select to create a program with no ranks.
+- N/A: Select N/A to create a program with no ranks.
 Examples include a Fitness, Yoga, or Cardio Kickboxing program.

 To edit or add ranks:

-1. On the Programs page (see the previous section for instructions), click the View/edit ranks for this program link.
+1. On the Programs page (see the previous section for instructions), click the program’s name to view the ranks for that program.

-2. You see the list of ranks for the program.
+2. You see the program’s information (Name, Description, number of students attached, Connected Memberships).
 From here, you can:

-- Delete: Click the Delete link to remove the rank.
-Remember, a program needs at least one rank, so you can’t delete all ranks.
-Also, like with programs, if any students have this rank attached, you will not be able to delete it.
-You will need to remove the rank from all students (active and inactive) before you can delete the rank.
+- Delete program: Click the large three vertical dots and then click Delete to permanently delete the program.
+If any students have the program attached, you will not be able to delete it.
+You will need to remove the program from all students (active and inactive) first.

-- Abbr: (Optional) Type an abbreviation for the rank’s name.
+5. (Optional) If desired, add an abbreviation for the belt.